buzzedword/symfony-live-2012/FabiansFirstComputer.md

 - GOLF, Amsoft
 - Press SPACE to begin
   - Oh Fabian.
 Types "space", since no spacebar.
 Recieves no feedback.
 Tries again.
 No luck.
+  - Stumbles upon the "space" key.
+Instructions AFTER necessary.

+Takeaways:
+- More explicit directions, like "press the SPACE bar on the keyboard to begin"
+- We commonly overcomplicate issues for the user
+  - Even the simplest thing to a dev can be difficult to a user

+Relevance to SF2
+- Still have "space" issues, but working to remove them

 ## Sidebar